 PCC members are key players who contribute to the academic success of students.
 They bring a perspective informed by the realities of the industry that is essential to the development of a program that produces resilient, competent, and confident graduates.

 - participate in the development, revision, and study of program content to meet the requirements of the community,

 - provincial standards, the business world, and industry;

-- take part in evaluating a program with consideration for perceived needs at local, provincial, national and international levels;
+- participate in program evaluation, taking into account the felt needs at the local, provincial, and national, and even international levels;

-- Advisory committees are composed of individuals who are independent of the college and who represent a variety of sectors and community backgrounds, have a vested interest, and possess a variety of knowledge and experience in the professional area covered by the program.
+Consultative committees are composed of people independent of the College who represent various community sectors and backgrounds, have a direct interest, and possess varied knowledge and experience in the professional field that is the subject of the program.

-- Program coordinators, academic staff, administrative staff, support staff, and students are considered resource persons, and do not have voting rights.
+Program coordinators, faculty, administrative staff, support staff, and students are considered resource persons and do not have voting rights.
 Membership is by invitation.
 The term of office is three years and may be renewed, if applicable.

 - Decisions are made by consensus.

-- Votes may be cast electronically if needed.
+- The vote may be cast electronically, if necessary.